G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 4.  **Organize Extracted Code:** Create a clear directory structure (e.g., `src/hooks/`, `src/utils/video/`) for the extracted modules.
 5.  **Frequent Manual Testing:** Due to the current inability to rely on automated tests for this component (especially video interactions), **manual testing after each significant refactoring step is crucial** to ensure functionality remains intact.

+**Update (YYYY-MM-DD):** Before starting the planned hook extractions below, several critical interaction bugs related to video loading, playback state synchronization (`currentTime`, `isPlaying`), and trim handle behavior (playhead snapping) were identified and fixed directly within the component.
+This provides a more stable foundation for the subsequent refactoring steps.

 **First Step: Extract Aspect Ratio Logic**

 *   **Target:** Logic related to calculating and applying styles based on media aspect ratio, project aspect ratio, and letterboxing.